-Overall, the alignment between the Pre-AP Arts Framework and the New Jersey Learning Standards for Visual and Performing Arts is very strong.
+Overall, the alignment between the Pre-AP Arts Framework and the Washington State Arts Learning Standards is very strong.

-Across the four disciplines of Dance, Music, Theatre, and Visual Arts, all strands of the standards-Creating, Performing/Presenting, Responding, Connecting-are addressed by the Pre-AP Arts Framework.
+Across the four disciplines of Dance, Music, Theatre, and Visual Arts, all strands of the standards-Creating, Performing/Presenting, Responding, and Connecting-are addressed by the Pre-AP Arts Framework.